-- (1) An entry for goods made under this Act is taken to be an assessment by the importer or licensee, as the case may be, as to the duty payable in respect of those goods. - (2) If the Chief Collector has reasonable cause to suspect that duty is payable on goods by a person who has not made an entry on the goods, the Chief Collector may assess the duty at an amount as the Chief Collector considers proper.
+(2) Where the Chief Collector of Customs has reasonable cause to suspect that duty is payable on goods by a person who has not made an entry on the goods, the Chief Collector of Customs may assess the duty at an amount as the Chief Collector of Customs considers proper.

-- (3) The person liable for the payment of the duty must be advised of the assessment by notice in writing. - (4) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector under subsection (2) may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.
+- (3) The person liable for the payment of the duty shall be advised of the assessment by notice in writing. - (4) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector of Customs under subsection (2) may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.

-106. Amendment of assessment
+106 Amendment of assessment

-- (1) Subject to section 110, the Chief Collector may amend an assessment of duty in order to ensure the correctness of the assessment even though: - (a) the goods to which the duty relates are no longer subject to the control of Customs; or - (b) the duty originally assessed has been paid. - (2) If the amendment has the effect of imposing a fresh liability or alternating an existing liability, notice in writing must be given by the Chief Collector to the person liable for the duty. - (3) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector under this section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.
+- (1) Subject to Section 110, the Chief Collector of Customs may amend an assessment of duty in order to ensure the correctness of the assessment even though: - (a) the goods to which the duty relates are no longer subject to the control of Customs; or - (b) the duty originally assessed has been paid.

+(2) Where the amendment has the effect of imposing a fresh liability or alternating an existing liability, notice in writing shall be given by the Chief Collector of Customs to the person liable for the duty.

+(3) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector of Customs under this Section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.

-107. Due date for payment of duty
+107 Due date for payment of duty

-- (1) Unless otherwise specified in this Act, the due date for the payment of duty: - (a) assessed under section 105(2); or - (b) reassessed under section 106; or - (c) demanded under section 118 or 119,- - is the date that is 30 days after the date on which written notice of the assessment, amended assessment or demand is given by the Chief Collector. - (2) However, if the Chief Collector has reasonable cause to believe that a person will be unable to pay the duty by the due date under subsection (1), the Chief Collector may, by notice in writing, require that person to pay the duty by an earlier date. - (3) A notice issued under subsection (2) is a demand for payment, and the duty becomes due and payable on the date fixed by the Chief Collector. - (4) A person liable for the payment of the duty who is dissatisfied with the decision of the Chief Collector under subsection (2) may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision. - (5) If all or part of a duty remains unpaid by the due date, the amount outstanding is treated to have been increased by an amount calculated under section 104(1).
+- (1) Unless otherwise specified in this Act, the due date for the payment of duty:

+- (a) assessed under Section 105(2);

+- (b) reassessed under Section 106; or

+- (c) demanded under Section 118 or 119,

+is the date that is 30 days after the date on which written notice of the assessment, amended assessment or demand is given by the Chief Collector of Customs.

+(2) Where the Chief Collector of Customs has reasonable cause to believe that a person will be unable to pay the duty by the due date under subsection (1), the Chief Collector of Customs may, by notice in writing, require that person to pay the duty by an earlier date.

+(3) A notice issued under subsection (2) is a demand for payment, and the duty becomes due and payable on the date fixed by the Chief Collector of Customs.

+(4) A person liable for the payment of the duty who is dissatisfied with the decision of the Chief Collector of Customs under subsection (2) may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.

+(5) Where all or part of a duty remains unpaid by the due date, the amount outstanding is treated to have been increased by an amount calculated under Section 104(1).

-108. Assessment presumed to be correct
+108 Assessment presumed to be correct

-- (1) An assessment made by the Chief Collector under this Act, including an amended assessment, is presumed to be correct and duty is payable accordingly unless on an appeal a different amount is determined to be the duty payable on the goods or it is determined that no duty is payable. - (2) Despite anything in this Act, where an appeal has been lodged under Part 8, 9, 10, or 12, the Chief Collector may, subject to receiving any security as he or she thinks sufficient to cover the full amount of duty, release the goods from the control of Customs.
+(1) An assessment made by the Chief Collector of Customs under this Act, including an amended assessment, is presumed to be correct and duty is payable accordingly unless on an appeal a different amount is determined to be the duty payable on the goods or it is determined that no duty is payable.

+(2) Despite the provisions of this Act, where an appeal has been lodged under Part 8, 9, 10, or 12, the Chief Collector of Customs may, subject to receiving any security as he or she thinks sufficient to cover the full amount of duty, release the goods from the control of Customs.